 Budgie Breeding Guide

 Breeding budgies is rewarding, but it comes with real responsibility.
 Before pairing your first birds, make sure you have the space, resources, and plan to raise chicks properly.
-Here is what every aspiring budgie breeder needs to consider.
+Every aspiring budgie breeder needs to consider the following before introducing a nest box.

 Second, ensure you have homes for the babies.
 A single pair of budgies can produce 4 to 8 chicks per clutch, and healthy pairs can produce multiple clutches per year.
 If you are not prepared to house, sell, or rehome dozens of birds, keep your breeding limited and intentional.